Request Free, One-on-one Academic Assessment

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Fresno students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Fresno students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Fresno District Curriculum Used in Our In-Home Tutoring Programs

 Fort Bend Independent School District helps students reach their potential by exposing them to a curriculum that is based on the Texas Essential Knowledge and Skills.
 Through abilities and knowledge base that students build, they have the tools to help them throughout their education and their lives.
 Course content is tied to real world applications, and students are encourage to think critically about the material they encounter.
 Students are also encouraged to participate in extracurricular activities that reach beyond the classroom.

 We currently cover the following Fresno-area school district: Fort Bend Independent School District.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Fresno Tutor Today.